Jun 27, 2020

 Cause the ring to scratch on the doorknob when opening/closing a door; or

 Make you feel uncomfortable doing certain activity in your daily routine; or

 Cause discomfort to the neighboring fingers when you grab something.

-The ring itself is scratch-resistant, but you certainly want it to stay on the finger with the least potential for ‘abuse.’
+The ring itself is scratch-resistant, but you certainly want to protect it from abuse.

 The ring connects to a mobile app (Android and iOS are supported) via Bluetooth.
 The battery can last for about 1 week, but you have an option to turn on airplane mode which could last longer.
 Switch off the airplane mode requires that you put the ring in the charging dock.